NT3RN/animal_image_classification_ResNet50/README.md

 Sample Predictions: (Example outputs with predicted labels)

 📈 Future Improvements
-- Deploy as a Streamlit or Flask web application.
 - Expand dataset for more animal classes.
 - Apply model pruning or quantization for edge deployment.